xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

  * firos3_b_144.dat / firds3_b_144.dat - These filters have 20 dB of attenuation at the Nyquist frequency and a higher cutoff frequency
  * firos3_144.dat / firds3_144.dat - These filters have 60 dB of attenuation at the Nyquist frequency but trade this off with a lower cutoff frequency

-The default setting is to use the 60dB of attenuation at the Nyquist frequency coefficients.
+The default setting is to use the coefficients that provide 60 dB of attenuation at the Nyquist frequency.

 The filter coefficients may be selected by adjusting the line::